Skip to main content

 Mental model

-• Shift: move values along a time level to align “current” with a reference period.
+• Shift: move values along a time level to align the current period with a reference period.

-• Compare: compute change vs a reference period as absolute or relative difference.
+• Compare: compute change vs a reference period as an absolute or relative difference.

-• Compound: compute a compounded growth rate from a start value to an end value across N periods.
+• Compound: compute a compounded growth rate from a start value to an end value across multiple periods.

-• Most compare-period functions keep the same output shape as the input node (they operate along the time axis).
+Most compare-period functions keep the same output shape as the input node.

 Common patterns